LarryLing/NU-Soccer-Web-Scraper-CLI/README.md

 If the user enters one date, the app fetches articles from the inputted date to the current date.

 If the user enters two dates, the app fetches articles from the first date to the second date.
-If the first date comes after the second date, the fetch will fail.
+The dates will be sorted if the first date comes after the second date.

 After the articles have been fetched.
 The user will be asked to enter the indexes (separated by spaces) of the articles they would like to download.